nubenetes/awesome-kubernetes/docs/kubernetes-client-libraries.md

 - [kyaml2go (Pronounced as camel2go 🐫) 🌟](https://github.com/PrasadG193/kyaml2go) K8s Go client code generator from Kubernetes resource yamls.
 - [itnext.io: Writing a Kubernetes CLI in Go](https://itnext.io/writing-a-kubernetes-cli-in-go-a3970ad58299)
 - [blog.devgenius.io: Learn Kubernetes Programming — Part 1](https://blog.devgenius.io/learn-kubernetes-programming-part-1-7384e5f3c481) Learn to programmatically talk to the Kubernetes cluster using the Official Client Go Library.
 In this tutorial, you'll learn how to build a simple CLI that connects to the Kubernetes cluster and displays the server version.
 In the process, you will learn Go and the client-go package.
+- [iximiuz.com: How To Develop Kubernetes CLIs Like a Pro](https://iximiuz.com/en/posts/kubernetes-api-go-cli/) Build You Own kubectl The Simple Way.
+Learn how to use the http://k8s.io/cli-runtime library to develop Kubernetes CLI tools that behave like and are as potent as the mighty kubectl.

 ## Python Client for Kubernetes